Circe (novel): Plot

 Circe enters a period of loneliness and is excited to host a group of forlorn sailors who arrive on Aiaia in search of food and rest.
 Once the sailors realize that Circe lives alone on the island, the ship captain rapes her.
 Circe uses her witchcraft to transform all the men into pigs.
 When subsequent ships arrive at her island she continues to do so, sparing only a handful of crewmen who behave with pious respect and do not attempt to force themselves on her.
 One ship arrives led by the hero Odysseus, who charms Circe into sparing his crew and hosting them on her island.
 Odysseus and his crew ultimately stay on Aiaia for one year.
 Though Odysseus and Circe have an affair, he leaves to continue his journey back to Ithaca, where his wife and child wait.
 Circe gives birth to a son, Telegonus.

 Circe realizes that the goddess Athena threatens her son.
 Circe casts a spell to protect the island while Telegonus grows.
 When the teenage Telegonus begs to leave the island to meet his father, Circe acquires the poison tail of the marine god Trygon as a weapon for his protection.
 When Telegonus meets his father, however, Odysseus attacks him and is accidentally killed by the poisoned spear.
 Guilty, Telegonus returns home with Odysseus's wife, Penelope, and son Telemachus.

 Having lost her hero Odysseus, Athena visits Aiaia to offer her patronage to Telemachus, who refuses her.
 Telegonus accepts in his stead and embarks on his own heroic journey.
 Forlorn by the loss of her son, Circe summons her father and asks him to negotiate with Zeus to end her exile.
 Helios initially refuses, but Circe blackmails him by threatening to inform Zeus of how she spoke with Prometheus, which could potentially start a war between the Olympians and Titans.
 With Telemachus's help, Circe uses the poison spear to turn Scylla to stone and collects more of the flowers she once used on Glaucos.
 Finding love with Telemachus, Circe uses the flowers' magic on herself with the intention of becoming mortal and living out her days traveling with him.

 Critical reception

 In a review for The New York Times, Claire Messud describes Miller's Circe as "pleasurable," approving of its feminist themes and its "highly psychologized, redemptive and ultimately exculpatory account" of Circe's familiar tale.
 A review published via The Washington Post by Ron Charles contextualizes Miller's novel within the MeToo movement and praises her reimagining of Circe's story as "harrowing and unexpected", casting a "feminist light" on timeless tales that "illuminates details we hadn't noticed before."
 The Guardians Aida Edemariam also praises Miller for finding novelty and "narrative propulsion" by anchoring her retelling around the "emotional life of a woman."

+In 2026, Goodreads named Circe the Best Fantasy Book of the Decade.